Credit History: Car Finance Jargon Busters

 Your credit history is not just a record of your financial transactions, loan payments or missed payments.
 It says a great deal about you as a borrower and how responsible you are when it comes to handling your finances, especially in paying back money that has been loaned to you.
 If you are a young driver who wants to get a good car finance deal, make sure that you build up your credit history by making payments on time every time.
 This will serve you well when the time comes that you’ll apply for financing products and loans.
 You might also want to think about getting a guarantor to underwrite your repayments.
 Find out more about guarantor finance here.

 Want to know if you can get car finance with Carmoola?
 Simply download the app on your smartphone, provide your name and address, and verify your identity using your driver’s licence.
 You’ll know the result in seconds!
-Know more about how it works here!
+Awesome, right?
+That's how Carmoola works!